the French flag

 Summary: Idea for a Universal History with a Cosmopolitan Purpose

-Published in 1784, this philosophical essay by Kant seeks to demonstrate that history has a meaning—that the course of human events does not simply unfold at random.
+Published in 1784, this philosophical essay by Kant sets out to show that history has a meaning—that human events do not simply unfold at random.
 What is the purpose of history?
 What is the hidden mechanism, the driving force that leads humanity towards it?
-These are the questions Kant sets out to answer.
+These are the questions Kant seeks to address.

 Article index Page 1